|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 |Chronology||Locations||Aircraft||Ships||Submit Info||How You Can Help||Donate|

-On October 23, 1942 took off from Mareeba Airfield at 04:30 piloted by Captain Simpson with co-pilot 2nd Lt.
+On October 23, 1942 at 4:30am took off from Mareeba Airfield at piloted by Captain Simpson with co-pilot 2nd Lt.
 Corrie, navigator Bloomhuff, bombardier 2nd Lt.
-Caperton armed with four 500 lbs demolition bombs, 1/10 second delay fuses and 2,100 gallons of fuel arrived at 7 Mile Drome at 7:45.
-Departed 09:35 on an on an armed reconassiance mission over the Solomon Islands without results and retunred at 18:45.
+Caperton armed with four 500 pound demolition bombs, 1/10 second delay fuses with 2,100 gallons of fuel on a flight to 7 Mile Drome landing at 7:45am and was refueled.
+Took off from 7 Mile Drome at 9:35am took off on an armed reconnaissance mission over the Solomon Islands without results and returned at 6:45pm.

-On October 24, 1942 took off from 7 Mile Drome at 08:35 on the same mission.
-Bad weather interfeared and forced this bomber to return at 12:45.
-The No. 4 engine was consumed 14 gallons of oil during the four hour flight and was deemed safe for the return flight, but an engine change would be required an engine change.
-On October 25, 1942 departed 7 Mile Drome at 06:30 and arrived back at Mareeba Airfield at 11:45.
+On October 24, 1942 at 8:36am took off from 7 Mile Drome on an armed reconnaissance mission over the Solomon Islands.
+Bad weather interfered and this bomber to return four hours later at 12:45pm.
+The No. 4 engine was consumed 14 gallons of oil during the four hour flight and was deemed safe for the return flight, but an engine change would be required.
+On October 25, 1942 at 06:30am took off from 7 Mile Drome and flown to Mareeba Airfield landing at 11:45am.

-Next, transferred to the 43rd Bombardment Group, 64th Bombardment Squadron based at 7 Mile Drome (Jackson).
+Next, transferred to the 43rd Bombardment Group (43rd BG) "Ken's Men", 64th Bombardment Squadron (64th BS) and continued to operate from 7 Mile Drome.
 No known nose art or nickname.